Gautam-J/gautam-j.github.io/_posts/2022-07-29-machine-learning-101.md

 We take a collection of emails.
 We go through each email, and manually classify it as spam or not.
 If it is a spam, we note down why we think it is spam.
 It could be because of the following reasons (not restricted):

 -   Subject of the email contains offers like "50% off".
 -   Address of the email irrelevant such as "abc@marketing.com".
 -   It is a phishing email with words like "Congrats!
-You've won so and so".
+You've won so-and-so".

 All these can be made into a set of rules, that we can later feed it to the agent.
 Now the agent can apply these set of rules (that we manually came up with)